Stella von Schöneberg: Career

 With her song "Catwalk", Stèlla von Schöneberg opened various Fashion Week shows in Europe, USA, Dubai and India.
 Catwalk became a special fashion project, where talented designers around the globe, developed special capsule collections together with Stèlla.
 The project started by Alina in New York City with the brand LaL Couture 2013/14.
 2014/15 Stèlla continued the project with Andreas Kouvaris in Greece/Europe.
 In 2015/16 she collaborated with the British designer Samantha Wilson from London.
 In 2016/18 she collaborated with Charles of London who created a capsule collection of swim and stage wear.
 In 2019/20 she worked with Alexander Hitek's special glasses.

 In 2017, Stèlla von Schöneberg released "Shadows" and "Boys & Girls."
 It ranked #2 on the Pop House Charts/Reverbnations in Berlin.
 Von Schöneberg composed the music and lyrics, while the track was mixed and arranged by Konstatinos Pantzis.

 In January 2018, Stèlla von Schöneberg released her album I have told you followed in April by the album Guestlist.
 Von Schöneberg composed the music and lyrics, while the track was mixed and arranged by Parakh Math.

 In 2020, Stèlla von Schöneberg signed with Greek label Spicy Music.

 In July 2020, Stèlla von Schöneberg released the album You're my King.
 Ilona Creemers composed the music and lyrics, while the track was mixed and arranged by Konstatinos Pantzis.

-In March 2021, Stèlla von Schöneberg released "Is It Me?"
-Music, lyrics and vocals were provided by Stèlla von Schöneberg.
-The track was released under Proton Music Inc. Shooting for the official music video took place in New York in Greenwich Village, Christopher Street Park, and Stonewall National Monument.
-The song was dedicated to the equality struggle of the LGBTQ+ community and their equal rights, including the legacy of the Stonewall riots.
+In March 2021, Stèlla von Schöneberg released "Is It Me? " with Proton Music.
+Music & lyrics: Stèlla von Schöneberg.
+The music video shootings took place in New York in Greenwich Village, Christopher Street Park, and Stonewall National Monument.
+The song is dedicated to the equality struggle of the LGBTQ+ community and their equal rights, including the legacy of the Stonewall riots.

 In July 2021, Stèlla von Schöneberg released "Come and Find Me" with Spicy Music.
-Ilona Creemers composed the music and lyrics, while the track was arranged by Konstatinos Pantzis and DJ Joe Prange, and mixed by Konstatinos Pantzis.
+Music & Lyrics: Ilona Creemers, Arrangement by Konstatinos Pantzis & DJ Joe Prange, Mixed: Konstatinos Pantzis.

 In December 2021, Stèlla von Schöneberg released the album You Are Forever with Spicy Music.
 Paul Baghdadlyan composed the music, Stèlla von Schöneberg composed the lyrics, and Konstatinos Pantzis mixed+produced the track.
 The track is a remake of an Armenian song.

 In August 2022, Stèlla von Schöneberg released "Holidays in Greece" through Proton Music by KP Records.
 Ilonna Creemers composed the music and lyrics, while Konstatinos Pantzis mixed and produced the track.

+In June 2023, Stèlla von Schöneberg released "Iposchethika/(EN translate: I Promised)" at Proton Music by KP Records.

+Stèlla resettled to Greece and turned into Electro-Oriental World Music.
+Music: Stèlla von Schöneberg & Tahir Klavye, Lyrics: Stèlla von Schöneberg, Orchestration, Mix & Mastering: Savvas Lagizos.
+The album release includes the club version (2. track) arranged-mixed & mastered: Thanos Grammenos.

+In May 2024, Stèlla von Schöneberg released "I Promised" at Dacru Records.